Oslandia/workshop-3d-itowns/2_analysis/5_3d_intersection.md

 `python /home/oslandia/building-server/building_server/processDB.py yourlayer`

 Modify index.html and set *buildingLayerName* to "yourlayer", you can now visualize the simplified dataset.
+Since we are no longer interrogating the same table, remove all the elements from the attributes array.

 ## Flood (rough) simulation